Verifying Quantized GNNs With Readout Is Decidable But Highly Intractable: Experimental Data and Further Analyses

 Table~\ref{tab:ppi:elapsedtime} reports the total elapsed time (in seconds) for training, testing, and validation phases across activation functions, comparing original and quantized models.
 The results indicate that dynamic PTQ introduces only marginal differences in runtime across all phases and activations.
 In most cases, quantized models require slightly longer execution time (e.g., ReLU6 and Softplus), while in a few instances, minor improvements are observed (e.g., ELU in Test and Validation).
 Overall, the runtime overhead of quantization remains negligible, suggesting that the primary benefit of dynamic PTQ lies in memory and storage efficiency rather than acceleration.

-As for the synthetic data, we measure the speedup (Figure~\ref{fig:ppi:speedup}) of this type of quantization technique.
+We measure the speedup (Figure~\ref{fig:ppi:speedup}) of this type of quantization technique.
 We report the mean dynamic PTQ speedup across 10 layers, defined as the ratio of non-quantized to quantized execution time (original time / dPTQ time), which indicates whether dynamic PTQ reduces or increases runtime.

 Figure~\ref{fig:ppi:speedup} reports the mean speedup values across layers for different activation functions.
 Overall, dynamic PTQ yields values close to 1, indicating only minor runtime benefits.
 ELU demonstrates the most consistent improvement, with speedup up to 1.14 in validation and above 1.07 in test, followed by SiLU and GELU, which also provide modest acceleration during validation.
 In contrast, Softplus incurs consistent slowdowns (speedup $\approx 0.89$ in training and testing), while Sigmoid and ReLU6 remain below 1, showing limited suitability for quantized execution.
 These results indicate that smooth activations such as ELU, SiLU, and GELU are better aligned with quantized computation, whereas Softplus and Sigmoid are unfavorable for efficient PTQ deployment.